Gaza Strip: 2018–2019: Great March of Return

-2021 Israel–Gaza crisis
+2021: Israel–Palestine crisis

-Before the crisis, Gaza had 48% unemployment and half of the population lived in poverty.
+Before the 2021 Israel–Palestine crisis, Gaza had 48% unemployment and half of the population lived in poverty.
 During the crisis, 66 children died (551 children in the previous conflict).
-On June 13, 2021, a high level World Bank delegation visited Gaza to witness the damage.
+On 13 June 2021, a high level World Bank delegation visited Gaza to witness the damage.
 Mobilization with UN and EU partners is ongoing to finalize a needs assessment in support of Gaza's reconstruction and recovery.

-2022 Israel–Gaza escalation

 Another escalation between 5 and 8 August 2022 resulted in property damage and displacement of people as a result of airstrikes.